• Skip to main content

 Cunningham also has a practical survival book called Prepping for Life.
 This book shows you how to balance the need for self-defense with the other survival needs you may be overlooking.
 Everyone should read this book.

-Rob Pincus is a polarizing instructor in the shooting industry.
-Like him or hate him, I believe that he has moved firearms instruction in a positive direction with his incorporation of body alarm response and neurological performance in high stress conditions.
 Even if you disagree with him on everything else, I encourage you to read Combat Focus Shooting: Evolution 2010.
-If nothing else, you should be able to carry away some basic concepts to incorporate into your own training – even if you don’t like his techniques.
+You should be able to carry away some basic concepts to incorporate into your own training – even if you don’t like his techniques.

 Final Thoughts